juanmagdev/ThinkPad-Red-Led-Control/README.md

   <img src="img/screenshot.png" alt="ThinkPad LED Control Screenshot">
 </p>

-This GNOME Shell extension allows you to control the red LED light on ThinkPad keyboards.
+This GNOME Shell extension allows you to control the red LED light on the back of ThinkPad laptops.
 With this extension, you can toggle between different LED states such as:

 - **LED Off**
 - **LED On**